sebnitu/vrembem/packages/modal/README.md

 ## Events

-- `modal:opened` Emits when the modal has opened.
+- `modal:opened` Emits when a modal has opened.
-- `modal:closed` Emits when the modal has closed.
+- `modal:closed` Emits when a modal has closed.

 ## API